• Home

 Materials Used in Yellow Fiberglass Insulation

-Yellow fiberglass insulation is primarily composed of fine glass fibers bound together with a resin binder.
+Yellow fiberglass insulation similar to fiberglass sheets, primarily composed of fine glass fibers bound together with a resin binder.
 This insulation material is manufactured by heating glass to a high temperature, causing it to melt and be spun into fibers.
 These fibers are then arranged into batts, rolls, or loose-fill material, which are commonly used in residential and commercial settings.

 The yellow color comes from the specific binder used during the production process.
 Each manufacturer, including CBRO Fiberglass, chooses a particular resin that dictates the color.
 The resin adds some structural integrity to the fibers, helping them maintain their shape and durability over time.